Planning your elective

 Read about the experiences of students who have done similar placements in the past.
 Their experience may differ from what you expect from the elective you are planning, and could help to point you in the right direction as you prepare to travel.

 Depending on the environment you are working in and the activities you are planning, you may need to take specialist clothing and/or equipment with you.
 If you will be travelling or trekking, make sure your pack is practical, as you don't want to have to cart half of your possessions around.
 Do not simply rely on your own judgement when making a list of things to pack; draw from the advice of past students, your elective host, advisers at your school of study, and anyone else who has the relevant expertise.

 In terms of your clinical practice on placement, there are several ways you can prepare before you leave, to avoid being thrown in at the deep end when you arrive.
 Make sure you research the most common health issues tackled in your chosen destination so that you have the appropriate knowledge to make the most of the opportunity, and if possible, find out about the department you will be working in and the treatments and services provided there.
 It doesn't hurt to dust off your textbooks (or laptop) and revise the health issues which you may be facing during your elective.

 The MDU provides student members with free indemnity for your elective.
-We also offer free access to The Electives Network exclusively to members in the UK.
-Visit our website to find out more about how you can benefit.
+Visit our website to find out more.

 Sam Rowell is Global Projects Coordinator at The Electives Network, a non-profit with over a decade’s experience supporting MDU members in planning their electives.